 She had arrived late and had little time to ready herself for the Reaping.
 Hurriedly she scrubbed herself clean with a bucket of cold water and a cloth, her hands coated in oil and grime from the factory.

 "Hurry and get ready.
-You haven't any time for anything fancy"
+You haven't time for anything fancy."

 Her mother gave a brisk nod as Stephanie leapt up the last of the few steps to their porch.